Online Share Trading

 Superhero

 Superhero is an Australian trading platform that was established in 2020.
-It delivers a DIY approach to investing.
-As such, it doesn’t offer its own funds or manage your money for you.
-Instead, its service enables users to buy and sell shares and EFTs across multiple markets.
+It enables users to buy and sell shares and EFTs across the Australian and US markets.

 Key features of Superhero include: